LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 We need to force the *calculation* to produce a ``long``.
-In the correct looping version ``sum`` was a ``long``, and that forced all the later arithmentic to be with longs.
+In the correct looping version ``sum`` was a ``long``, and that forced all the later arithmetic to be with longs.
 Here are two variations that work::

     long nLong = n;
     return nLong*(nLong+1)/2;

-or we can avoid a new variable name by doing a cast to ``long``, convering the first (left) operand to ``long``, so all the later left-to-right operations are forced to be ``long``::
+or we can avoid a new variable name by doing a cast to ``long``, converting the first (left) operand to ``long``, so all the later left-to-right operations are forced to be ``long``::